 Errors/Mistakes.
 If you make an error, it is important to correct any misinformation as posts in cyberspace can be accessible for a very long time.
 If you are planning to post an item that gives you pause, do not post it.
 If you are unsure, gather additional research and discuss it with a trusted colleague.

 Respect.
 Be respectful of the differences of others, including age, race/ethnicity, culture, gender, religion, sexual orientation, and/or disability.
-The NASW Code of Ethics 1.12 states:
+Pay close attention to the NASW Code of Ethics 1.07 Privacy and Confidentiality which states the following: